pelican-plugins/graphviz/README.md

 License
 -------

-This project is licensed under the terms of the AGPL 3.0 license.
+This project is licensed under the terms of the AGPL license, version 3.0 or later.